susanBuck/notes/09_Portfolios/01_Strategy.md

 * Think about your target audience and consider different, catered versions of your portfolio.
 * Who is receiving this?
 An HR department?
 Founder of a small company?
 How might your approaches differ?
 * Are they proficient in what you're selling?
-Ex: Applying to a design firm vs. applying to do design work for a restaurant.